google/skywater-pdk/docs/rules/periphery-rules.rst

      - :drc_flag:`NC`
      -
    * - :drc_rule:`(x.9)`
      - Shapes on maskAdd or maskDrop layers ("serifs") are allowed in core only.
+Exempted are:
-Exempted are: \n- cfom md/mp inside "advSeal_6um* OR cuPillarAdvSeal_6um*" pcell \n- diff rings around the die at min total L>1000 um and W=0.3 um, and PMM/PDMM inside areaid:sl
+         - cfom md/mp inside "advSeal_6um* OR cuPillarAdvSeal_6um*" pcell
+         - diff rings around the die at min total L>1000 um and W=0.3 um, and PMM/PDMM inside areaid:sl
      -
      -
    * - :drc_rule:`(x.9)`